MissStrong/ICS4UE_Semester_1_2018-2019/Exercise_Solutions/Exercise-4-9.md

-## Exercise 4-9 Solutions
+## Exercise 4-9 Solution

-1. What is the difference between `System.out.print` and `System.out.println`?
+What is the difference between `System.out.print` and `System.out.println`?

 `System.out.println` prints a line separator at the end, whereas `System.out.print` does not.